 Endometriosis is among the most common gynecological disorders, affecting as many as 11% of women in their childbearing years.
-The team at Lucina Women's Health and Midwifery in Boca Raton, Pompano Beach, and Boynton Beach, Florida, expertly diagnoses and treats women with endometriosis.
-If you think you may have endometriosis, don’t hesitate to call one of the Lucina Women's Health and Midwifery locations or book an appointment online today.
+The team at Lucina Women's Health in Boca Raton, Pompano Beach, Parkland, Wellington, and Boynton Beach, Florida, expertly diagnoses and treats women with endometriosis.
+If you think you may have endometriosis, don’t hesitate to call one of the Lucina Women's Health locations or book an appointment online today.

 Endometriosis happens when the tissue that usually grows inside your uterus and sheds during your menstrual period begins to develop in other areas outside of your uterus.
 This tissue, called endometrium, can grow in several locations, such as: